jehiah/cwc/README.md

 For more information on CyclistsWithCameras see [here](https://github.com/jehiah/safe_streets/blob/master/cyclists_with_cameras.md)

 This repository is a set of command line utilities for managing a database of complaints.

+Included are the following utilities:

+* cwc - a multi-purpose search & report tool
+* `reports.sh` generate statistics (i.e [this report](https://on.jehiah.cz/29J6lIX))
+* `cwc server` a HTTP UI for viewing and searching reports
+* `sync_w_gmail` a tool to extract 311 updates from the TLC and update matching `notes.txt` files

+## File Format

-It expects complaints to be one per directory in a directory named `YYYYMMDD_HHMM_$LICENSE`.
+`cwc` expects complaints to be stored one per directory in a directory named `YYYYMMDD_HHMM_$LICENSE`.
 The default location for these is `~/Documents/cyclists_with_cameras`.

 A directory is a spot to combine your notes on the complaint (in a `notes.txt` file) and all the images or video related to that complaint.

-A typical notes.txt follows the structure
+The `notes.txt` is a required file and MUST have the first line in the following format.
+All other file context are unstructured but typically there is a paragraph of the complaint text, a line specifying which photos were uploaded, the 311 number, and then single line notes with updats from the TLC.

 ```
 YYYY/MM/DD hh:mm:p [Taxi|FHV] $LICENSE $LOCATION